In Africa the Greater Kudu is famous for its fence-jumping abilities.

 This African animal is a tall and majestic antelope.

 Males are fawn grey while females have a cinnamon color.

 Old males become greyer and darker in the neck area during breeding season.

 They have a single white stripe down the middle of the back as well as 6-10 narrow white stripes across the back and down the flanks.

-Both sexes have a short upright mane from the top of the head to the shoulders.
+Both sexes of the Greater kudu have a short upright mane from the top of the head to the shoulders.